typoes/harry-potter-gen-z/book_1/chapter_2.md

 "I'm warning you," he had said, putting his large purple face all up in Harry's grill.
 "I'm warning you now, boi - any sus bidness, anything at all - and you'll be in that cupboard from now until Christmas."

-"I'm not going to do anything bro," said Harry. "fo real..."
+"I'm not going to do anything bro," said Harry.
+"Legit..."

 But Uncle Vernon wasn't 'bout to be bamboozled and didn't believe him.
 No one ever did.